Pumas will face Atlas for a ticket to the final; Tigers and Leon fight in the other key

 Pumas does not know the defeat against Atlas in Liguilla; Likewise, León has not beaten Tigres in direct elimination

-Pumas beat America 1 to 3 overall and will meet Atlas in the semifinals of the Apertura 2021, which eliminated Monterrey thanks to a better position in the general table, after equaling a goal in the series, while Tigres tied two goals with Santos, got his ticket by the same tiebreaker criteria and will be measured against León, which in the same way favored this rule before Puebla (2-2).
+Pumas beat America 1 to 3 overall and will meet Atlas in the semifinals of the Apertura 2021, which eliminated Monterrey thanks to a better position in the general table, after equaling a goal in the series, while Tigres tied two goals with Santos, got his ticket by the same tiebreaker criteria and will be measured against León, which beat Puebla (3-2).

 In the direct elimination round in Liga MX, Pumas and Atlas have met twice, with a positive balance for the cats, as they do not know the defeat in four duels against the Foxes.